Search The Nudge

 Supawan

 Supawan is so much more than a purveyor of properly good Pad Thai.
 Understated though it may appear from the outside, don’t be fooled by its nondescript frontage because the menu is anything but subtle.
 All the dishes – from the fully-loaded yum khao tod rice salad to the tongue-tickling chilli-spiced chicken red curry – are rooted in authentic recipes, fine tuned by Executive Chef Wichet Khongphoon and his all-Thai team.
-Be prepared for flavours that kick and punch, like a Muay Thai match in your mouth.

 Details: 38 Caledonian Road, King Cross, N1 9DT | Book here